soderlind/super-admin-all-sites-menu/README.md

 - `all_sites_menu_plugin_trigger`
   - Trigger an update of local storage (IndexedDB) when a plugin is (de)activated.
 Default is `[ 'restricted-site-access/restricted_site_access.php' ]`.
 	>Note: Must be an array and each element in the array must point to the main plugin file.
 Syntax `'plugin-dir/plugin-file.php'`
+- `all_sites_menu_search_threshold`
+  - Don't display search field if there's less than N subsites.
+Default value is 20.

 ## Changelog

+### 1.3.7

+- Don't display search field if there's less than 20 subsites.
+The threshold is adjustable using the `all_sites_menu_search_threshold` filter

 ### 1.3.6